MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 > [!NOTE]
 > How do I generate the extension ID?
 >
 > While you are developing the native messaging host and extension, you can sideload the extension to test native messaging.
 Visit Extension management page at "edge://extensions" and enable **Developer mode** toggle button.
 Then, load your extension by clicking on the **Load unpacked** button.
 Once you load the extension, you will be able to see the extension id on the same page.
 You can use this ID to specify in “allowed_origins” when you install the host manifest file.
 You may then test your native messaging host and extension.
+You may use this to get an extension ID for testing native messaging but when the extension is submitted and published to Microsoft Edge add-ons store, the extension ID of the published extension may be different and it will have to be updated accordingly in the “allowed_origins” of the host manifest file.

 ### Native messaging host location